Goshido/android-vulkan/docs/gx-vec3.md

 ## <a id="method-reverse">`Reverse ()`</a>

-Method makes the vector in oposite direction to current vector.
-The length of the result vector equals the lenght of original vector.
+Method makes the vector in opposite direction to current vector.
+The length of the result vector equals the length of original vector.

 **Parameters:**